 - Clingy behaviour with their owners.
 Not wanting to be left alone.
 Crying when they can’t find their owner.

 - Litter box accidents.
 Going to the toilet in places other than the litter tray can occur.
 This may be due to senility (forgetting where the litter tray is), but physical conditions can also cause him to go elsewhere.
 Any changes in litter tray habits should be seen by a veterinarian to rule out a urinary tract disorder such as cystitis, urinary tract infection, urinary blockage.
 Incontinence is also quite common for senior cats.
-A cat who has accidents shouldn’t be punished, he’s not doing it to spite you.
 Increase the number of litter trays in your house, if you live in a multi-story home, make sure you have litter trays on all levels.
 Avoid high sided trays with older cats as it can be difficult for them to get in and out of.

 - Grooming less.
 There are two causes of this, a decline in cognitive function, which can result in your cat paying less attention to his grooming regime, also, arthritis is extremely common in senior cats, making grooming quite painful.